Optimal Rates in Continual Linear Regression via Increasing Regularization: Rates for realizable continual linear regression in random orderings

 \subsection{Near optimal rates via fixed, horizon-dependent regularization strength}

 We apply last-iterate convergence results for SGD to the surrogate losses used by IGD under random orderings.
-Specifically, using the results of \citet{evron2025better} together with the smoothness and upper bound from \cref{lem:reg_function_properties}, we establish: \begin{lemma}[Rates for fixed regularization strength] Assume a random with-replacement ordering over jointly realizable tasks.
+Our analysis first considers the fixed-regularization setting, which is common in practice and---unlike our result with increasing regularization---extends cleanly to random orderings \emph{without} replacement (see \cref{rem:ext_to_wor}).
+Specifically, using the results of \citet{evron2025better} together with the smoothness and upper bound from our \cref{lem:reg_function_properties}, we establish the following. \begin{lemma}[Rates for fixed regularization strength] Assume a random with-replacement ordering over jointly realizable tasks.
 Then, for each of \cref{schm:regularized,schm:early_stopped}, the expected loss after $k \geq 1$ iterations is upper bounded as: \begin{enumerate}[label=(\roman*), leftmargin=.7cm, itemindent=0cm, labelsep=0.2cm] \item \textbf{Fixed coefficient:} For \cref{schm:regularized} with a regularization coefficient $\lambda > 0$,

 \item \textbf{Fixed budget:} For \cref{schm:early_stopped} with step size $\gamma \in (0, 1/R^2)$ and budget $N \in \mathbb{N}$,

 \end{enumerate} \end{lemma} All proofs for this subsection are provided in \cref{app:fixed_bounds_proofs}.